ankamahjohnson/digital-business-card/README.md

 # Digital Business Card
-A clean, responsive business card built with "HTML" and "CSS".
+A clean, responsive digital business card built with "HTML" and "CSS".